Touch Analysis

 Musical Analysis

-looks for musical
+looks for named rows

-within the change and across hand+back strokes.
+and alternates (eg. 5.6.7.8, 8.7.6.5) within each change and across hand+back strokes.

 All the work: